knerini/libasm/README.md

 - Define by 'equ' : `<name> equ <value>`
 - Cannot be changed during a program execution
 - Constants are substitued for their defines values during assembly process so not assigned a memory location
+### Label
+A program label is the target, or location to jump to, for control statements.
+Program labels may be defined only once.
 ### Data section
 - `section .data`.
 -  All initialized variables and constants are placed in this section.